 Factor VIIIa serves as a most potent procoagulant cofactor in the tenase complex where factor X is activated by factor IXa in the presence of calcium ions and phospholipids.
 This is in analogy with the role of factor Va in the prothrombinase complex, comprising also factor Xa, calcium ions and phospholipids.

-In vivo these processes takes place primarily on the surface of activated and aggregated platelets which accumulate at the site of a vascular damage.
+In vivo these processes take place primarily on the surface of activated and aggregated platelets which accumulate at the site of a vascular damage.

 In contrast to resting platelets, activated platelets expose procoagulant phospholipids, such as negatively charged phosphatidylserine.
 Upon platelet activation, binding sites for both factors IXa, VIIIa, X /Xa, Va and prothrombin are exposed, which brings about a high local concentration of the constituents and an efficient generation of thrombin.